-To express the probability that a particle induced K or L shell ionization occurs, we refer to nuclear cross sections.
-A larger cross section is representative of a larger probability for nuclear interaction.
-Cross section can be conceptualized as a two-dimensional area that represents the probability of fast ion interaction with a target atom.
-Nuclear cross sections are measured in "barn" (σ).
-One barn equals $10^{-28}m^2$.
-The atomic cross section decreases as atomic number increases, and a higher proton energy will cause a decrease in the cross section of a given target.
+To express the probability that a particle induced K or L shell ionization occurs, we refer to ionization cross sections.
+A larger cross section is representative of a larger probability for ionization to occur.
+Cross section can be conceptualized as a twodimensional area that represents the probability of fast ion interaction with a target atom.
+Nuclear cross sections are typically measured in units of "barn".
+One barn equals $10^{-28}m^2$ .
+The atomic cross section, traditionally given in units of $cm^2$ , decreases as atomic number increases, and a higher proton energy will cause a decrease in the cross section of a given target.

-The physical geometry, or geometric cross section, is not of much concern as it can be either smaller or larger than the nuclear (interaction) cross section of the target atom.
+The geometric cross section is not of much concern as it can be either smaller or larger than the nuclear (interaction) cross section of the target atom.
 Originally, the Plane Wave Born Approximation (PWBA) model was used to estimate inner shell ionization cross sections.
-However, Brandt and Lapiki laid the groundwork for the Energy-Loss Coulomb-Repulsion Perturbed-Stationary-State Relativistic (ECPSSR) theory, which was a great improvement to the PWBA model, and is closer in predicting the total cross section of an atom.
+However, Brandt and Lapicki laid the groundwork for the Energy-Loss Coulomb-Repulsion Perturbed-Stationary-State Relativistic (ECPSSR) theory, which was a great improvement to the PWBA model, and is closer in predicting the ionization cross section of an atom.
 The ECPSSR model addresses critical interaction factors such as the increase in binding energy caused by the fast ion, and the Coulomb deflection forces the ion experiences as it approaches the target nucleus.
-To exclude very low Z materials, the ECPSSR model K shell calculations reconcile within a few percent of the most reliable cross section ionization data.
-[16]
+To exclude very low Z materials, the ECPSSR model K-shell calculations reconcile within a few percent of the most reliable cross section ionization data.
+[16, 17]